KaroGil/DAT250-SoftwareTechnologyProject-FeedApp/H2SETUP.md

 logging.level.org.hibernate.SQL=DEBUG
 logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE
 ```
-I opted to use Spring Data JPA as it is useful for creating applications with databases like H2 (a relational database)
+We opted to use `Spring Data JPA` as it is useful for creating applications with databases like H2 (a relational
-because it simplifies database access by providing an easy way to interact with relational databases using
+database) because it simplifies database access by providing an easy way to interact with relational databases using
-Java Persistence API (JPA).
+`Java Persistence API` (JPA).

-I also had to make som adjustments to the `User()`-class since "User" is a reserved term for SQL.
-And I modified the
+We also had to make som adjustments to the `User()`-class since "User" is a reserved term for SQL.
+And we modified the
-other classes so `Lombok` can remove boilerplate code.
+other classes to `Lombok` to remove boilerplate code.

-The `Lombok` `@Data` annotation, it will automatically generate getters, setters, equals(), hashCode(), and a constructor.
+The `Lombok` `@Data` annotation, it will automatically generate getters, setters, equals(), hashCode(), and a
+constructor.
 This satisfies the requirement for an empty constructor.
-This means that we do not have to worry about making the
+This means that we do not have to worry about
-methods or constructors for the models because `Lombok` does it for us.
+making the methods or constructors for the models because `Lombok` does it for us.

-The `@Entity` annotation tells JPA that this class represents a persistent entity that can be mapped to a database table.
+The `@Entity` annotation tells JPA that this class represents a persistent entity that can be mapped to a database
+table.

-Then I connected to the database inside `IntelliJ` by running the application and adding the data with the login:
+Then we connected to the database inside `IntelliJ` by running the application and adding the data with the login:
 ```
 Name:           fullstack_db
 Authentication: User & Password